mahee-miah/myLearningTools/README.md

 ### June 25, 2020

 Today my dad installed emacs with spacemacs configration.
 My dad said that if I learn emacs properly then I do not need to switch to another editor throughout my life.
 To me using spacemacs is easier.

 By the way, I cloned my whole repository from GitHub to my local computer.

+The cool thing is that I can see the live preview of my markdown document using markdown and html layers that my dad added in my spacemacs configuration file.